Bruc3U/Divorce_Analysis/README.md

 ## Objective

-This project's goal is to determine the main reasons for divorce according to the given dataset.
+Our goal is to determine the main predictors for divorce according to the given dataset.

 ## About the dataset